codeitlikemiley/cargo-runner/README.md

 - **One Key to rule them all** - press <kbd>CMD</kbd>+<kbd>R</kbd> to run any command

 - **Generate Blueprint from a Command** - Parse the command `--help` to generate an entry in the `config.toml` for specific context

 - **Change Default Config for a Context** e.g. if you wanna override `cargo run` and replace it with `cargo leptos watch`

 - **On Demand Overriding of Params , Options and Env** - used for quick prototyping and testing of different features

 - **Per Crate Override** - For simple overriding of params, options and env on `Cargo Workspace` level

+- **Download Config from a Remote Url** - Community Maintained Configs you can download to preset your `Cargo Runner Config`